What Is Sin?

-The Bible is clear in Romans 6:23 what the effects of sin are in the grand scheme of human existence: “For the wages of sin is death” (NKJV)
+Scripture is clear in Romans 6:23 about the effects of sin in the grand scheme of human existence: “For the wages of sin is death” (NKJV).

-This doesn’t mean that right when we sin we die—think of Adam and Eve in the Garden, they were told they would die, but rather than dying immediately, what God meant was that the process of death would begin.
-It also doesn’t mean that God punishes us for sinning with death.
+This doesn’t mean that right when we sin, we die.
+Think of Adam and Eve in the Garden—they were told they would die, but rather than dying immediately, they began to experience the process of death.

 In this verse, Paul is saying that without Jesus’ salvation, the consequence of sin is eternal death.
 But the remedy is expressed in the next section of that same verse.
 It says that “the gift of God is eternal life.”

-Without God, humanity would face the natural consequences of sinning: pain, suffering, and eternal death.
-Without the forgiveness of God, sin would impact our lives here on earth and for eternity.
+Without Jesus, humanity would face the natural consequences of sinning: pain, suffering, and eternal death.
+Without His forgiveness, sin would impact our lives here on earth and for eternity.
 That’s what forever looks like when sin rules instead of love.

 Eternal death is the ultimate effect of sin in the grand scheme of humanity (Revelation 20:14), but what is the effect of sin on the individual?
-What happens to our hearts when we sin?
+What happens to our hearts?

 What happens when we sin?

-This doesn’t mean that God wants to be separated from us.
-In fact, it’s just the opposite.
-God longs to be near us and in a relationship with His children.
-Rather, sin separates us from God in both a metaphorical and physical sense because it becomes more difficult to love God and others—emotional and spiritual distance—and because, ultimately, the choice to cherish self over God will lead to eternal physical separation from God.
+Sin separates us from God in both a metaphorical and physical sense because it becomes more difficult to love Him and others—emotional and spiritual distance—and because, ultimately, the choice to cherish self over God will lead to eternal physical separation from Him.

-As a general guideline, things that separate us from God are things that break the two greatest commandments that Jesus shares: to love God and your neighbor as yourself.
-Again, a good place to start to see how this kind of relational rupture happens is with the 10 Commandments.
+As a general guideline, things that separate us from God are things that break the two greatest commandments that Jesus shares.
+Again, a good place to see how this kind of relational rupture happens is the Ten Commandments.